A Victorian house renovation in London with a modern botanical interior

-With Peckham increasingly becoming one of the coolest London hangouts, I was all the more captivated by this Victorian house renovation on JJ Media‘s locations site.
+With Peckham increasingly becoming one of the coolest London hangouts, I was all the more intrigued by this Victorian house renovation on JJ Media‘s locations site.
 The owners are stylist, artist and art director Liza Giles and architect Matt Giles of Giles & Pike Architects.
 Their stunning light-filled home has beautiful high ceilings and period cornicing, made fresh and modern with a green and white colour scheme which runs through the entire house.

 The double fronted Victorian House is in the heart of Peckham, South London’s trendy hotspot.
 Huge windows bring maximum daylight and views of the large garden into the home.